Have you ever wondered when the clock begins? Or how a rider

 If the bull's performance is sub-par (negatively affecting the ride score) or if a foul occurs during the ride (the rider is rubbed against the chute, the bull stumbles, the flank strap detaches, etc.) judges can offer the rider a chance to take a re-ride.

-Riders earn points at each Built Ford Tough Series event based on three things: their ride scores, their finish in each round, and for their overall finish in the event.
+Riders earn points at each 25th PBR: Unleash the Beast event based on their finish in each round, as well as their overall finish in the event.